Baklava Cheesecake

 Description

-With a phyllo dough crust, creamy cheesecake filling, and honey walnut topping, Baklava Cheesecake is a fun twist on the traditional Greek dessert.
-Sweet and tangy, this unique dessert is sure to become a favorite.
+This Baklava Cheesecake is made with a phyllo dough crust, creamy honey-cinnamon cheesecake filling, and honey walnut filling and topping!
+This unique dessert is a fun twist on the traditional Greek dessert.
+It’s delicious and full of amazing flavor!

 Ingredients